-The high capital level provides a solid buffer against the potentially more acute credit risks from its private sector focus and its sizeable equity investments which are prone to volatility in mark-to-market valuations.
+The high capital level provides a solid buffer against the higher credit risks from its private sector focus and its sizeable equity investments which are prone to volatility in mark-to-market valuations.
 The EBRD also operates with a range of prudential limits, including a maximum gearing ratio of 92% of operating assets and limits to risk-weighted economic capital usage, also set at 90% of available economic capital.
 Actual capital usage has historically been materially lower than the thresholds.
-The statutory capital utilisation was 79% at June 2022 and a similar ratio in the two previous years, which is comfortably below the ceiling.
-The bank's current 2022-24 Strategy Implementation Plan (SIP) expects the ratio to rise to 84% by the end of 2024.
-As of June 2022, economic capital utilisation stood at 68%, broadly similar to the previous three years but lower than in prior years when the ratio was generally at or above 70%.
-The ratio is expected to decrease to 63% by the end of 2024, as per the current SIP.
+The statutory capital utilisation was 82% at September 2022, slightly higher than the 80% level of the previous two years and comfortably below the ceiling.
+The bank's current 2023-25 Strategy Implementation Plan (SIP) expects the ratio to rise marginally to 83% by the end of 2025.
+As of September 2022, economic capital utilisation stood at 68%, broadly similar to the previous three years but lower than in prior years when the ratio was generally at or above 70%.
+The ratio is expected to decrease to 60% by the end of 2025, as per the current SIP.

-Exhibit 3 Capital utilisation is well within the 92% statutory capital limit..
+Exhibit 3 Capital utilisation is well within the 92% statutory capital limit...
 Statutory capital base in EUR billion and capital utilisation in %...

-Additional buffer of 2% was introduced for 2021 onward Source: EBRD.
-Moody's Investors Service
+Additional buffer of 2% was introduced for 2021 onward Source: EBRD, Moody's Investors Service